 Many of the products used in your home and yard can cause harm to people, wildlife and the environment if used or disposed of incorrectly.
 Do not dispose of hazardous products down the drain, on the ground, down a storm drain or in your household trash.
 To learn more, contact a waste prevention and recycling specialist by email, call 503-846-3605.

 Where to take hazardous waste:

-- Take your household hazardous waste year-round to Metro Central's Hazardous Waste Facilities seven days a week.
+- Take your household hazardous waste year-round to a Metro transfer station and hazardous waste facility.

 - Metro's free household hazardous waste collection events take place weekly from spring through fall across the metro region.
 For locations and a schedule call 503-234-3000.

 Materials accepted at Metro's hazardous waste facility or neighborhood collection events:

 - Aerosol spray products

 - Fluorescent lights

 - Mercury containing thermometers and thermostats

 - Pool and spa chemicals